Predicting Forecast Error for the HRRR Using LSTM Neural Networks: A Comparative Study Using New York and Oklahoma State Mesonets: Results

 \subsubsection{New York State Mesonet}

-Using a standard ML definition of precision \citep{GoogleMLCrashCourseMetrics}, Fig.~\ref{fig:confusion_matrix_nysm} illustrates LSTM model success in detecting HRRR precipitation error, with an overall combined precision of 79.85\%.
-Moreover, the LSTM is 6.7\% more precise in detecting wet bias in the HRRR (forecasted precipitation that was not observed) compared to dry bias (precipitation that was observed but was not forecast).
+Using a standard ML definition of precision\footnote{Precision is defined as the proportion of predicted positive cases that are truly positive \citep{GoogleMLCrashCourseMetrics}.}, Fig.~\ref{fig:confusion_matrix_nysm} illustrates LSTM model performance in classifying the sign of HRRR precipitation error, with an overall combined precision of 79.85\%.
+Moreover, the LSTM is 6.7\% more precise in identifying wet bias (i.e., instances where the HRRR overpredicts precipitation) compared to dry bias (i.e., instances where the HRRR underpredicts precipitation).

 Figure~\ref{fig:scatterplots_nysm_tp} compares true versus LSTM-predicted precipitation errors, with the red diagonal denoting the 1:1 line of perfect agreement.
 Within $\pm~5~\mathrm{mm~hr^{-1}}$, approximately $79\%$ of points fall on or near the 1:1 line.
-Further examination of the results reveals an asymmetric pattern: the LSTM captures positive precipitation errors (wet biases) well but systematically underestimates the magnitude of negative errors (dry biases).
+Further examination of the results reveals the asymmetric pattern first seen in Fig.~\ref{fig:confusion_matrix_nysm}: the LSTM captures positive precipitation errors (wet biases) well but systematically underestimates the magnitude of negative errors (dry biases).
 The strong covariance along the positive-error quadrant (Q1) further indicates that the LSTM effectively reproduces the magnitude of wet bias in HRRR forecasts.
+While some covariance is expected due to the physical relationship between precipitation magnitude and forecast error, the alignment along the 1:1 line indicates that the LSTM captures both the magnitude and sign of HRRR error with substantial fidelity.
+This asymmetry suggests that the model is not solely relying on precipitation magnitude as a proxy for error, but is instead capturing regime-dependent structure in forecast bias.

-Referencing Fig.~\ref{fig:scatterplots_nysm_tp}(b), there are notable limitations to LSTM performance, $20\%$ of negative error points converge along the horizontal 0-line (x-axis).
-These negative error points are often detected (see Fig.~\ref{fig:confusion_matrix_nysm}), but the predicted magnitudes are substantially lower than the actual observed values (see Fig.~\ref{fig:scatterplots_nysm_tp}).
-This discrepancy suggests that while the LSTM is adept at predicting when more precipitation will be observed than the HRRR forecast, it underestimates the severity of these negative error points.
-Such a tendency could have important implications for operational forecasting, especially in contexts where underforecasting of precipitation poses greater risk than overforecasting.
+Referencing Fig.~\ref{fig:scatterplots_nysm_tp}(b), there are notable limitations to LSTM performance: approximately $20\%$ of negative-error cases cluster near the horizontal 0-line (i.e., $y = 0$), indicating that the LSTM predicts near-zero error when the true error is negative.
+While these negative-error events are often correctly identified in sign (see Fig.~\ref{fig:confusion_matrix_nysm}), their predicted magnitudes are substantially lower than the observed values (see Fig.~\ref{fig:scatterplots_nysm_tp}).
+This discrepancy suggests that, although the LSTM can identify instances where observed precipitation exceeds the HRRR forecast, it systematically underestimates the severity of these negative errors.
+Such behavior has important implications for operational forecasting, particularly in scenarios where underforecasting precipitation poses greater risk than overforecasting.